-There are countless options for shared hosting in Australia which means there’s a lot of competition and you’re likely to find a package that has everything you need so it’s important that you shop around.
+There are countless options for shared hosting in Australia which mean there’s a lot of competition and you’re likely to find a package that has everything you need so it’s important that you shop around.
 There’s no need to accept a blanket package and SiteGround has a large number of shared hosting options for individuals and businesses of all sizes.

 Dedicated hosting quite literally does what it says on the tin.
 It’s a server dedicated to one client (your business) for one purpose (your website(s)).
 Some of the benefits of dedicated hosting are as follows:

 You can have more control over dedicated hosting than you can with other options.
 You can customise CPU, disk space, and usage allowance to create a solution that suits your needs to a tee.

 We live in a fast-paced world and I’d say most, if not all, companies can’t afford to have any downtime on their website.
 If someone clicks on your web page to find error messages or a slow system, they will click over to your competitor faster than it takes your page to load.
 When you choose a dedicated server as your solution, downtime will be minimised with sophisticated backup solutions which will keep your websites running 100% of the time.